Enjoying Biking in Hawaii

 Biking in Hawaii is one of the great ways to explore the Aloha State.
-When touring with a bike, travelers can see more of the beauty that Hawaii has to offer than they can on foot.
-Doing so can help keep Hawaii pristine by not adding pollution, provide great mobility at a highly affordable price and help you burn all those extra calories from tasty Hawaiian cuisine, snacks and deserts.
+When touring on a bike, travelers can see more of Hawaii’s beauty than they can on foot.
+Biking also minimizes pollution, offer mobility at a great price and helps burn those extra calories.

 An Overview of Biking in Hawaii

-Travelers to Hawaii are not very likely to bring their own bicycles with them on vacation; but that is perfectly fine since there are plenty of bike rental companies which offer bikes of varying sizes and types.
-Renting a bike is relatively inexpensive, especially if you stick to renting a basic bike for getting around—prices can start from as low as $20 per day, with a significant drop in rental rates for subsequent days.
-Most bike rentals include safety gear at no additional cost.
+Travelers to Hawaii are not likely to bring their own bicycles with them on vacation.
+But that is perfectly fine because there are plenty of rental companies offering bikes of varying sizes and types.
+Renting a bike is relatively inexpensive, especially if you stick to renting a basic bike.
+Prices can start from $20 per day, with a significant drop in rates for additional days.
+Most bike rentals include safety gear at no additional charge.

-While biking in Hawaii poses some challenges, due to its many narrow and, often times, congested roads and streets, it could be a great way to see Hawaii, particularly when you are on its rural and less congested areas away from the crowds and traffic of larger towns, such as Honolulu.
-As in all places, follow the rules of the road and avoid high traffic areas especially on crowded city streets, especially in the Honolulu metropolitan area.
+While biking in Hawaii poses some challenges, it could be a great way to see Hawaii.
+This is particularly true in less congested areas away from the traffic of larger towns.
+As in all places, follow the rules of the road and avoid high traffic areas, especially in Honolulu.

-But even if you’re on Oahu, you can take a leisurely ride on a dedicated bike path that runs past historic Pearl Harbor.
-This bike path starts near the USS Arizona Memorial and takes riders from Pearl Harbor through a variety of scenic and open road stretches.
+But even if you’re on Oahu, you can take a bike path that runs past historic Pearl Harbor.
+This bike path starts near the USS Arizona Memorial and takes riders through scenic stretches of the harbor.

-For the truly adventurous and experienced, there are plenty of mountain biking paths, many of which can be found on the island of Oahu, to keep even the most experienced mountain biker busy for the duration of most vacations.
-Some of the most popular ones include the: Pupukea Trail in the Waimea area of the North Shore of Oahu, the Kealia Trail in the Mokuleia area southwest of the North Shore and the Kuli’ou’ou Trail in the Kuli’ou’ou area of eastern Honolulu.
+For the truly adventurous and experienced, there are plenty of mountain biking paths on Oahu.
+Here are some of the most popular ones.
+There’s the Pupukea Trail in the Waimea area of the North Shore.
+Kealia Trail is in the Mokuleia area southwest of the North Shore.
+While you can find the Kuli’ou’ou Trail in the Kuli’ou’ou area of east Honolulu.